emse-sas/sca_framework/README.rst

-SCABox : SCA evaluation framework
+SCABox Evaluation Framework
 ***************************************************************

-Welcome to the SCABox documentation  !

-SCABox is an open-source framework that provide *tools* and *materials* to perform side-channel *acquisitions* and *attacks*.
+SCABox is a framework that provide *tools* and *materials* to perform side-channel analysis.
-It provides software, embedded and hardware features gathered in a *hybrid* test-bench.
+It provides software, embedded and hardware features gathered in a *hybrid* test-bench that performs *acquisitions* and *attacks*.

 *Only a Zynq-like board is needed.
-All the side-channel acquisition is performed inside the SoC.*
+All the SCA acquisition is performed inside the SoC.*

 Overview
 ---------------------------------------------------------------